Enriching French

 Junior and Senior Levels

 Turnbull School provides an engaging and challenging French program, regardless of prior knowledge or fluency.
 For students in Grades 4 to 8, our French classes are streamed into two skill levels.
 All classes are taught at an age appropriate level, using current resources and focusing on topics that reflect real life situations.
 All programs offer speaking, listening, reading, writing and cultural components in French, providing students with a well-balanced understanding of the language at each level.
-Field trips in the spring to Quebec City for Grade 7 students and to Montreal for Grade 8 students greatly enhance their experience.
+We provide a variety of Field trips to our Grade 7 and Grade 8 students to enhance their French authentic experience.
 Below is a brief description of the two levels of streamed French instruction.

 Core Advanced French: